-- 3.2.2.1 institution's mission; - 3.2.2.2 fiscal stability of the institution; - 3.2.2.3 institutional policy, including policies concerning related and affiliated corporate entities and all auxiliary services; and - 3.2.2.4 related foundations (athletic, research, etc.) and other corporate entities whose primary purpose is to support the institution and/or its programs. - 3.2.3 The board has a policy addressing conflict of interest for its members.
+- 3.2.2.1 institution's mission; - 3.2.2.2 fiscal stability of the institution; and - 3.2.2.3 institutional policy. - 3.2.3 The governing board has a policy addressing conflict of interest for its members.
 (Board conflict of interest) - 3.2.4 The governing board is free from undue influence from political, religious, or other external bodies and protects the institution from such influence.
 (External influence) - 3.2.5 The governing board has a policy whereby members can be dismissed only for appropriate reasons and by a fair process.
 (Board dismissal) - 3.2.6 There is a clear and appropriate distinction, in writing and practice, between the policy-making functions of the governing board and the responsibility of the administration and faculty to administer and implement policy.
 (Board/administration distinction) - 3.2.7 The institution has a clearly defined and published organizational structure that delineates responsibility for the administration of policies.
-(Organizational structure) - 3.2.8 The institution has qualified administrative and academic officers with the experience, competence, and capacity to lead the institution.
-(Qualified administrative/academic officers) - 3.2.9 The institution defines and publishes policies regarding appointment and employment of faculty and staff.
-(Faculty/staff appointment) - 3.2.10 The institution evaluates the effectiveness of its administrators on a periodic basis.
+(Organizational structure) - 3.2.8 The institution has qualified administrative and academic officers with the experience and competence to lead the institution.
+(Qualified administrative/academic officers) - 3.2.9 The institution publishes policies regarding appointment, employment, and evaluation of all personnel.
+(Personnel appointment) - 3.2.10 The institution periodically evaluates the effectiveness of its administrators.
 (Administrative staff evaluations) - 3.2.11 The institution's chief executive officer has ultimate responsibility for, and exercises appropriate administrative and fiscal control over, the institution's intercollegiate athletics program.
-(Control of intercollegiate athletics)
+(Control of intercollegiate athletics) - 3.2.12 The institution demonstrates that its chief executive officer controls the institution's fund-raising activities.
+(Fund-raising activities) - 3.2.13 For any entity organized separately from the institution and formed primarily for the purpose of supporting the institution or its programs, (1) the legal authority and operating control of the institution is clearly defined with respect to that entity; (2) the relationship of that entity to the institution and the extent of any liability arising out of that relationship is clearly described in a formal, written manner; and (3) the institution demonstrates that (a) the chief executive officer controls any fund-raising activities of that entity or (b) the fund-raising activities of that entity are defined in a formal, written manner which assures that those activities further the mission of the institution.
+(Institution-related entities)

-- 3.2.12 The institution's chief executive officer controls the institution's fund-raising activities exclusive of institution-related foundations that are independent and separately incorporated.
-(Fund-raising activities) - 3.2.13 Any institution-related foundation not controlled by the institution has a contractual or other formal agreement that (1) accurately describes the relationship between the institution and the foundation and (2) describes any liability associated with that relationship.
-In all cases, the institution ensures that the relationship is consistent with its mission.
-(Institution-related foundations) - 3.2.14 The institution's policies are clear concerning ownership of materials, compensation, copyright issues, and the use of revenue derived from the creation and production of all intellectual property.
+3.2.14 The institution's policies are clear concerning ownership of materials, compensation, copyright issues, and the use of revenue derived from the creation and production of all intellectual property.
 These policies apply to students, faculty, and staff.
 (Intellectual property rights)